 Juveniles and minors (under age 21) charged with an alcohol or tobacco offense must appear in open court.
 Juveniles and minors who received the citation before their eighteenth birthday must appear with a parent or legal guardian.

-Continuances or extensions must be requested in person or in writing at least 24hours prior to the scheduled court date.
+Continuances or extensions must be requested in person or in writing at least 24 hours prior to the scheduled court date.
 NOT Applicable to trial settings.

 You may be eligible to take a driver's safety class for certain traffic charges that would require the citation to be dismissed.